rule/dependency

 Cross-group dependencies

-This check warns when a rule uses a metric produced by a recording rule in a different group.
+This check warns when a recording rule uses a metric produced by another recording rule in a different group.
+Alerting rules are ignored by this check because the small lag is usually acceptable.

-In practice, if rule B depends on rule A, they should be in the same group.
-Otherwise, B will see a stale value of A from the previous evaluation cycle, adding up to one evaluation interval of lag.
+If recording rule B depends on recording rule A but they are in different groups, B will see a stale value of A from the previous evaluation cycle, adding up to one evaluation interval of lag.
+This happens because both groups run at fixed intervals but start at different times.

 Example: